mheap/nexmo-developer/_documentation/en/dispatch/code-snippets/send-an-mms-with-failover.md

 # Send an MMS with failover

+> **Action Needed For Vonage Customers Using US Shared Short Codes**
+>
+> **Effective immediately, Vonage will no longer accept new programs for Shared Short Codes for A2P messaging.** T-Mobile and AT&T’s new code of conduct prohibits the use of shared originators, therefore, existing Shared Short Code traffic must be migrated by March 1, 2021.
+To help you with this transition, please use the Vonage [guide to alternatives](https://help.nexmo.com/hc/en-us/articles/360050905592).
+Please [contact us](mailto:support@nexmo.com) to migrate to a new solution.

 In this example you will send an MMS that can fail over to sending an SMS.

 In the Workflow object, message objects can be placed in any order to suit your use case.
 Each message object must contain a failover object, except for the last message, as there are no more message objects to failover to.